 The offshore drilling contractor says that this rig is currently employed on a contract with an oil major in Canada until the fourth quarter of 2022, adding that the rig will return to Norway to complete a five-year special periodic survey (SPS).

 This is the fourth rig in the last six months that Odfjell Drilling is taking over from Seadrill.
 Back in December 2021, Odfjell Drilling signed an agreement with Northern Ocean to provide management services for two rigs – West Mira and West Bollsta – which were up to that point managed by Seadrill.
 Following the manager change, these two rigs were renamed Deepsea Mira and Deepsea Bollsta.

 A couple of months after the Northern Ocean agreement, Odfjell Drilling revealed that it had made arrangements with SFL to provide management services for the jack-up drilling rig West Linus and replace Seadrill as the manager of this rig as soon as regulatory approvals were received from Norwegian authorities.

-Odfjell Drilling confirmed it will take over as manager of the West Hercules rig as soon as the rig returns from Canada.
-The company further added that it has already started operational preparations and marketing of the rig, in order to secure work for this rig once the SPS is completed.
+Odfjell Drilling expects to take over as manager of the West Hercules rig as soon as the rig returns from Canada.
+The company further adds that it has already started operational preparations and marketing of the rig, in order to secure work for this rig once the SPS is completed.